Tinkerforge/brickd/src/build_data/windows/readme.txt

 ---------

 By default Brick Daemon writes error and warning messages to the Windows Event Log.
-You can use logviewer.exe to browse them.
-It shows only the Brick Daemon log entires from the Windows Event Log.
+You can use the logviewer.exe tool to browse and save them.
+It shows the Windows Event Log filtered for Brick Daemon log entires.

+The Windows Event Log stores messages permanently, you can view past error and warning messages.
+In addition the logviewer.exe tool also has a Live Debug Log view that connects to the currently running Brick Daemon and shows a full debug log that can be used for detailed debugging.

 You can also use the --log-to-file option, then Brick Daemon will write a log file named brickd.log in the folder where brickd.exe is located.
 In this mode error, warning and information messages are written to the log by default.
+The Brick Daemon config file allows to fine-tune which log messages are included.
-You can use the --debug option to include debug messages as well.
+You can use the --debug option to override the config file settings and to output a full debug log.

 For debugging problems in libusb itself the --libusb-debug option can be used.
 Then brickd will enable libusb logging and include libusb log messages into its